nyima6999/Family-Tree-CRUD-practice/README.md

-## New Version (P3 extension)
-- I want convert this app to a listing website, where one can list ads.

 # Technologies Used
 - React Front End
 - Express Back End

 # Features
-- design a nice ads templates and add animations wherever necessary to make ads more interactive
-- add  user login authentification

 Access: You can access the app by clicking this Front End: https://family-treeee.herokuapp.com/ Back End: https://family-treebackend.herokuapp.com/